 In particular there is often a page that allows to choose the type of emails and notifications that you want to receive.
 That page is perfect to include a link / button / checkbox or toggle that allows the user to turn on or off the push notifications.

-Gmail, for example, has a settings page with a link that allows users to turn on the desktop notifications (and you can also choose what kind of notifications you want to receive).
+Gmail and Facebook, for example, have a settings page that allows users to turn on the desktop notifications (and on the same page you can also choose what kind of notifications you want to receive).

 Subscribe button or bell icon for a specific topic